vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 We plan to move all official declarations to use ES-style exports in the future.
 Please see [Recommended Configuration](#Recommended-Configuration) below on a future-proof setup.

-## Official Declaration in NPM Packages
+## Official Declaration in npm Packages

 A static type system can help prevent many potential runtime errors, especially as applications grow.
 That's why Vue ships with [official type declarations](https://github.com/vuejs/vue/tree/dev/types) for [TypeScript](https://www.typescriptlang.org/) - not only in Vue core, but also for [vue-router](https://github.com/vuejs/vue-router/tree/dev/types) and [vuex](https://github.com/vuejs/vuex/tree/dev/types) as well.

-Since these are [published on NPM](https://unpkg.com/vue/types/), and the latest TypeScript knows how to resolve type declarations in NPM packages, this means when installed via NPM, you don't need any additional tooling to use TypeScript with Vue.
+Since these are [published on npm](https://unpkg.com/vue/types/), and the latest TypeScript knows how to resolve type declarations in npm packages, this means when installed via npm, you don't need any additional tooling to use TypeScript with Vue.

 ## Recommended Configuration